leaningtech/labs/src/content/docs/cheerpj3/12-reference/21-cheerpjAddStringFile.md

 ---
 title: cheerpjAddStringFile
-subtitle: Write a file into the virtual filesystem
+description: Write a file into the virtual filesystem
 ---

 Used to write files into the `/str/` filesystem.
 If the file already exists, it will be overwritten.